-These programs are developed by various agencies to assist parents and students meet their educational expenses.
+These programs are developed by various agencies to assist parents and students with their educational expenses.
 Such funds may assist families that do not qualify for, or need to supplement, other forms of financial aid.
-More information is available on-line at: http://lrcc.edu/financial-aid/loan-programs
+More information is available on-line at http://rcc.edu/financial-aid/loan-programs.